ratpack/ratpack/ratpack-manual/src/content/chapters/03-architecture.md

 One aspect of Ratpack that is relevant to non request handling code is the use of the [`ExecControl`](api/ratpack/exec/ExecControl.html) for performing asynchronous operations.
 This allows services to perform async operations, using Ratpack's event loop, and use Ratpack's [`Promise`](api/ratpack/exec/Promise.html) API.

-An exec control can be obtained from the [execution controller attached to the launch config](api/ratpack/launch/LaunchConfig.html#getExecController--).